jekyll/classifier-reborn/docs/bayes.md

 By default classifier rejects stopwords from tokens.
 This behavior is implemented based on filters for tokens.
 If you want to use more token filters, give them via the `:token_filter` option.
-A filter must be an object having a module function named `call`, or a lambda.
+A filter must be an object having a method named `call`, or a lambda.

 ```ruby
 require 'classifier-reborn'